Gh0st-sniper/Baba-Yaga/README.md

 # Baba-Yaga
-An ssh bruteforcer written in ruby.
+A ssh bruteforcer written in ruby.